kunte0/Prometheus-Grafana-Monitor-Setup/README.md

 Prometheus + Grafana Monitor Setup with Docker-Compose

 ## About
-You can remove stuff you dont need.
+You can remove stuff you don't need.
 This docker-compose setup includes:

 - **prometheus**:
     - Prometheus is a systems and service monitoring system.
 It collects metrics from configured targets at given intervals.
 - **grafana**
     - Grafana is a complete observability stack that allows you to monitor and analyze metrics, logs and traces.
-Its the webinterface that shows the graphes 🙂
+It's the web interface that shows the graphs. 🙂
 - **cadvisor**
     - cAdvisor (Container Advisor) provides container users an understanding of the resource usage and performance characteristics of their running containers.
 - **node_exporter**